Buckfast bee: History

-Its developer Brother Adam was inspired by the survival of the Italian (A. m. ligustica) × dark bee (A. m. mellifera) crosses whenever the Isle of Wight disease, later identified as Acarine, reached Buckfast Abbey.
+Its developer Brother Adam was inspired by the survival of the Italian (A. m. ligustica) × dark bee (A. m. mellifera) crosses when the Isle of Wight disease, later identified as Acarine, reached Buckfast Abbey.
 To be able to control the matings, he started to use an isolated valley in Dartmoor.
 With no other bees within range, Brother Adam could maintain their genetic integrity and develop desirable traits.
 Brother Adam investigated various honey bee subspecies and made many long journeys in Europe, Africa, and the Middle East, searching for desirable characteristics within local strains, he also had queens imported to include in his breeding program.
 The book In Search of the Best Strains of Bee tells about his travels in search of genetic building blocks.

 Every new bee subspecies or strain was first crossed with the existing Buckfast bees.
 In many cases, the new desired qualities were passed on to the next generation and the new combination was then made stable with further breeding work.
 Every crossing with a new type of bee took about 10 years before the desired genes were fixed in the breed.
 Over 70 years, Brother Adam succeeded in developing a vigorous, healthy and fecund honey bee, which was named the Buckfast bee.

 The Buckfast bee is popular among beekeepers and is available from bee breeders in Germany, Ireland, the United Kingdom, France and other places.
 The Buckfast bees' qualities are very favourable, sometimes referred to as the beekeepers bee.
 They are non-aggressive and highly productive.
 Brother Adam, in his book, Beekeeping at Buckfast Abbey, writes that in 1920 they obtained "an average of no less than 192 lbs [87 kg] surplus per colony and individual yields exceeding 3 cwt [= 336 lbs or 152 kg]."
 In the 1986 BBC-affiliated documentary, The Monk and the Honey Bee, more than 400 pounds (181 kg) of honey are reported to have been produced by a single Buckfast colony.

-Buckfast breeding program
+Buckfast breeding programme

 The qualities and characteristics desired in the Buckfast bee breeding can be divided into three groups: primary, secondary and tertiary.